aimagelab/DICE/readme.md

 - Federico Betti - University of Trento, Italy
 - Marcella Cornia - University of Modena and Reggio Emilia, Italy
 - Lorenzo Baraldi - University of Modena and Reggio Emilia, Italy
-- Niculae Sebe - University of Trento, Italy
+- Nicu Sebe - University of Trento, Italy
 - Rita Cucchiara - University of Modena and Reggio Emilia, Italy